Borough Councillors are elected every four years to represent the 13 wards in Epsom & Ewell.

 Councillors sit on Committees which decide the Council's policy direction and spending priorities and Panels which advise the Committees.

 All Councillors are obliged to register certain financial interests.
 They are also obliged to record gifts and/or hospitality over the value of £100 they may receive in the course of their duties.
-These registers are available for inspection at the Town Hall, Epsom.
+These registers are available for inspection on-line by viewing an individual councillors profile available at the top of this page or in person at the Town Hall, Epsom.

 All Councillors can be contacted via the Town Hall or directly via phone or email.
 Contact details can be found by selecting the links above.